Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds

-Fig. \ref{fig:snapshots_acc_bu} shows the process of break-up for {\tt HAZ-4}.
+Fig. \ref{fig:snapshots_acc_bu} shows the process of BU for {\tt HAZ-4}.
 Since PS1 forms in the filament, it has a bar-like shape from the beginning.
-After PS1 acquires sufficient angular momentum, perturbations of the third or higher-order grow and PS1 is deformed to have ``dumb-bell-shape''.\footnote{More strictly, it is a Jacobi ellipsoid that can have a ``dumb-bell-shape'' \citep{Eriguchi82}.
+After PS1 acquires sufficient angular momentum, third or higher-order perturbations grow, and PS1 deforms into a ``dumb-bell-shape''.\footnote{More strictly, it is a Jacobi ellipsoid that can have a ``dumb-bell-shape'' \citep{Eriguchi82}.
 Protostars in our simulations are more oblate with aspect ratios $<0.25$, below the Jacobi sequence.
-Further detailed modelling is needed to investigate a criterion for the break-up of such oblate objects \citep{Tohline02}.} The dumb-bell structure is deformed further and the protostar is eventually divided into two separate ones.
-In the classical theory of ``fission'', an object break-up into an equal-mass binary \citep{Lyttleton53}.
+Further detailed modelling is needed to investigate a criterion for the break-up of such oblate objects \citep{Tohline02}.} The dumb-bell structure develops further and the protostar is eventually divided into two separate ones.
+In the classical theory of ``fission'', an object breaks up into an equal-mass binary \citep{Lyttleton53}.
 In our run {\tt HAZ-4}, only 7\% of mass is taken apart from the main body, which thus should be more appropriately characterized as ``mass-shedding'' suggested by \citet{Eriguchi82}.

-Protostars forming through the break-up show interesting accretion histories, as shown in Figs \ref{fig:tm_H0522} and \ref{fig:tm_H0611} (see the orange curve in Fig. \ref{fig:tm_H0522}b as a notable example).
+Protostars forming through BU show interesting accretion histories, as shown in Figs \ref{fig:tm_H0522} and \ref{fig:tm_H0611} (see the orange curve in Fig. \ref{fig:tm_H0522}b as a notable example).
 Within $\sim 10$ yr after its formation, the secondary protostar accretes gas rapidly because it is still in a dense spiral arm.
-Then the secondary protostar is ejected to a few tens au away from the center, where the gas density is as low as $10^{14} \ \percc$, and thus the accretion rate is low.
+Then the secondary protostar is ejected to a few tens au away from the center, where the gas density is as low as $10^{14} \ \percc$, and thus the accretion rate becomes low.